-EN 333 - Special Topics in Medieval Literature

-Sample Topics: The History of the English Language, Chaucer; Celtic Traditions.
+EN 333 - Special Topics in Medieval Literature Sample Topics: The History of the English Language, Chaucer; Celtic Traditions.
+Four credits.

 EN 334 - Special Topics in the Sixteenth Century

 Sample Topics: Edmund Spenser; The Sonnet.

+Four credits.

 EN 335 - Special Topics in the Seventeenth Century

 Sample Topics: The Metaphysical Poets.

-EN 336 - Special Topics in the Eighteenth Century

-Sample Topics: Jane Austen; Neo-classical Satire; Eighteenth Century Novel

-EN 337 - Special Topics in the Romantic Period

-Sample Topics: The Gothic Novel; Mary Shelley and her Circle.

-EN 338 - Special Topics in the Victorian Period

-Sample Topics: Gerard Manley Hopkins; Thomas Hardy; The Brontes.
+Four credits.

+EN 336 - Special Topics in the Eighteenth Century Sample Topics: Jane Austen; Neo-classical Satire; Eighteenth Century Novel Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) EN 337 - Special Topics in the Romantic Period Sample Topics: The Gothic Novel; Mary Shelley and her Circle.
+Four credits.
+EN 338 - Special Topics in the Victorian Period Sample Topics: Gerard Manley Hopkins; Thomas Hardy; The Brontes.
+Four credits.
-EN 339 - Special Topics in the Modern British Literature

-Sample Topics: Bloomsbury: Virginia Woolf and Her Circle

-EN 340 - Special Topics in Postmodern British Literature

-Sample Topics: Contemporary British Novel; Postcolonial Indian Literature.
+EN 339 - Special Topics in the Modern British Literature Sample Topics: Bloomsbury: Virginia Woolf and Her Circle Four credits.
+EN 340 - Special Topics in Postmodern British Literature Sample Topics: Contemporary British Novel; Postcolonial Indian Literature.
+Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) Four credits.

-EN 341 - Special Topics in Nineteenth-Century American Literature

-Sample Topics: Whitman and Dickinson; American Transcendentalism; Hawthorne and Melville.

-EN 342 - Special Topics in Twentieth-Century American Literature

-Sample Topics: The Harlem Renaissance; African-American Literature, 1930-1950; Willa Cather; Postmodern American Poetry.
+EN 341 - Special Topics in Nineteenth-Century American Literature Sample Topics: Whitman and Dickinson; American Transcendentalism; Hawthorne and Melville.
+Four credits.
+EN 342 - Special Topics in Twentieth-Century American Literature Sample Topics: The Harlem Renaissance; African-American Literature, 1930-1950; Willa Cather; Postmodern American Poetry.
+Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) Four credits.

-EN 344 - Literature of the Harlem Renaissance

-This course offers a survey of the aesthetic, socio-political and ideological issues of the literature of the Harlem Renaissance, the period of African American letters between World Wars I and II.

-Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) and the Citizenship Learning Outcome (CITZ)
+EN 344 - Literature of the Harlem Renaissance This course offers a survey of the aesthetic, socio-political and ideological issues of the literature of the Harlem Renaissance, the period of African American letters between World Wars I and II.
+Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) and the Citizenship Learning Outcome (CITZ) Four credits.

-EN 345 - Progress and Nostalgia: Mid-Victorian Britain in History and Literature

-The period between 1851-1867 constituted the high noon of Victorian England, an era when Britain enjoyed unprecedented stability and prosperity.
+EN 345 - Progress and Nostalgia: Mid-Victorian Britain in History and Literature The period between 1851-1867 constituted the high noon of Victorian England, an era when Britain enjoyed unprecedented stability and prosperity.
 Beneath the equipoise of these years, however, great changes took place, and Victorians attempted to deal with what they saw as the transition from the medieval to the modern world.
 This course identifies several areas in which significant change occurred, such as politics, art, and religion and others.
-Within the selected areas, students will learn to appreciate the great literature of the period and examine the historical forces influencing the art, culture and people of the mid-Victorian period.
+Within the selected areas, students will learn to appreciate the great literature of the period and examine the historical forces influencing the art, culture and people of the midVictorian period.
 Cross-listed as HI 345.
+Four credits.

 EN 351 - The Brontes

 The Brontës focuses on intensive literary analysis of the poetry and novels of Charlotte, Emily, and Anne Bronte, three important English writers of the nineteenth-century.
 The course studies Anne's The Tenant of Wildfell Hall, Emily's Wuthering Heights, and Charlotte's Jane Eyre and Villette.
 Also included are selections of Brontë juvenalia, Emily Brontë's poetry, and the biography, The Life of Charlotte Brontë, written by Victorian novelist Elizabeth Gaskell.

+Four credits.

 EN 354 - Introduction to Literary Theory

 Students in this course will engage in the general principles and trends in the theory and criticism of literature from antiquity to the twenty-first century, including classical rhetoric, formalism, structuralism, post structuralism, new historicism, and gender studies.

+Four credits.

 EN 355 - Introduction to General Linguistics

 This course is designed to provide students with a grasp of fundamental linguistic principles, concentrating on the grammar of English.
 It emphasizes the analysis of English according to the traditional, structural, and generative transformational approaches.
 Included are the implications of applied English linguistics for teachers, literary scholars, and other professionals.

+Four credits.